teklayge/nextcloud-installation/README.md

   cd /var/www/html/nextcloud
   sudo -u www-data php occ  maintenance:install --database \
   "mysql" --database-name "nextcloud"  --database-user "nextcloud" --database-pass \
-  'nextcloud' --admin-user "tek" --admin-pass "1qazxsw2"
+  'nextcloud' --admin-user "admin" --admin-pass "admin"
   ```
-- I think,the database credentials can be configured later with browser.
+- I think,the database and other credentials can be configured later with browser.
 In that case, the ff command can be used to install nextcloud.
   `chown -R www-data:www-data /var/www/html/nextcloud`.
 - Nextcloud allows access only from localhost, add a trusted ip or domain
   ```